ulixee/platform/databox/docs/advanced/hero-plugin.md

 # HeroFunctionPlugin

 > HeroFunctionPlugin supercharges your databox Function with full Hero capabilities.
-It also allow you to organize your script into two execution stages - the "live" `run` callback and a second "replayed" `afterRun` callback.
+It also allow you to organize your script into two execution stages - the "live" Crawler Function and a second Function operating on the cacheable Crawler output.

-Databox Functions with HeroFunctionPlugin allow you break down your script into a "live" (run) phase and an "offline extraction" (afterRun) phase.
+Databox Functions with HeroFunctionPlugin allow you break down a script into a "live" Crawler Function and a second "offline" Function operating on the cacheable Crawler output.

+The HeroFunctionPlugin adds two options to a Function's `run` callback:

-The 'run' step is passed a pre-initialized [Hero](https://ulixee.org/docs/hero) instance to interact with a website.
+- A [Hero](https://ulixee.org/docs/hero) constructor to interact with a website.
+The constructor will automatically connect to the local Hero Core.
 You can collect all output in this phase, or you can choose to detach assets like [Resources](https://ulixee.org/docs/hero/docs/hero/advanced-client/detached-resources), [HTML Elements](https://ulixee.org/docs/hero/docs/hero/advanced-client/detached-elements) and [Data Snippets](https://ulixee.org/docs/hero/basic-client/hero-replay#getSnippet) that can be extracted later.

-The 'afterRun' step is passed in a [HeroReplay](https://ulixee.org/docs/hero/docs/hero/basics-client/hero-replay) instance instead of a "live" Hero.
-You can use this function to pull out data from your [Detached assets](https://ulixee.org/docs/hero/docs/hero/basics-client/hero-replay) (ie, you don't have to run your logic browser-side).
-It also allows you to run your extraction logic as a unit, which enables you to re-run it on assets collected from your last `run` until your logic works correctly.
+- A [HeroReplay](https://ulixee.org/docs/hero/docs/hero/basics-client/hero-replay) constructor that can be supplied with the sessionId of a previous Hero run.
+A constructed instance will automatically connect to the local Hero Core.
+You can use this class to pull out data from your [Detached assets](https://ulixee.org/docs/hero/docs/hero/basics-client/hero-replay) (ie, you don't have to run your logic browser-side).
+It also allows you to run your extraction logic as a unit, which enables you to re-run it on assets collected from your Crawler until your logic works correctly.

 ## Getting Started